goncalomb/p3doc/index.md

 > G. Arroz, J. Monteiro, A. Oliveira
 > IST Press

+See [P3 at IST](ist.html) for more information on how the P3 is used at IST.

 The P3 itself is not a commercial product and doesn't exist as a dedicated IC.
 It is normally implemented on an FPGA or simulated on a computer.

-_Not to be confused with The Pentium III._
+_Not to be confused with the Pentium III._

 ## Specifications ##